SEPECAT Jaguar: Further orders and upgrades (2000-present)

-In 2018, India cannibalised 31 airframes purchased from France, 2 airframes each from UK and Oman, a few engines and several hundred types of critically needed spares for optimum squadron serviceability.

-Indian Air Force plans to retire the oldest batch of 60 aircraft from 2028 to 2031 and replace them with modern 4.5 generation aircraft like HAL Tejas Mk1A.
-IAF will upgrade the rest of the Jaguars to DARIN III configuration, EL/M-2052 AESA radar and ASRAAM air-to-air missile integration.
-As of 2024, 60 aircraft (more than half of the Jaguar fleet) is being upgraded to DARIN III standards.
+In 2018, India cannibalised 31 airframes purchased from France, 2 airframes each from the UK and Oman, for spares.
+As part of technology transfer agreement with Israeli Aerospace Industries, HAL manufactured 54 EL/M-2052 AESA radar for the Jaguar IS aircraft, the first of which was ready in 2021.
+In 2024, the IAF announced plans to retire the oldest batch of 60 aircraft from 2028 to 2031 and replace them with 4.5 generation aircraft like HAL Tejas Mk1A, while the rest would be upgraded to DARIN III configuration, with EL/M-2052 radar and ASRAAM air-to-air missiles.
+As of 2024, 60 aircraft had been upgraded to DARIN III standards.